-I know there are lots and lots of opinions on BLW, so definitely do your research before you decide.
+I know there are lots and lots of opinions about BLW so definitely do your research before you decide.
 And if you’re still not clear if this is something that fits you and your baby, I would suggest to at least try it out for a couple of days.

-That’s what I did.
+That’s what I did too.
 I was soooo skeptical and wasn’t sure if it would be the right fit for us.
 But I am so happy that I decided to try it.